rajbooth/Hash-Stats/docs/run_form.md

 The act of clicking in either checkbox will also trigger the *hasher_checked* function, which in turn calls the *add_run* function.
 This performs a POST call to the REST API endpoint:   [https://westlondonhash.com/wp-json/wlh/v1/add_run](https://westlondonhash.com/wp-json/wlh/v1/add_run).
 The JSON payload includes the ***run_number, run_date, hasher_name*** , and  ***hasher_ID*** fields, which are inserted (or updated if the key values already exist) into the **wlh_hasher_run** table in the WP stats database.

-If the hasher has not pre-registered for the run, then thei rhash name can be manually entered intot he ***Hasher***
+If the hasher has not pre-registered for the run, then their hash name can be manually typed into he ***Hasher*** column on the **Run Form** .
+This column uses the lis tof hasher name sin the Hashers sheet for data valication, sn simply typign the firs tlette ror two of the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTExMTUxOTYsMTA4MjY4NDM2NiwtMT
+eyJoaXN0b3J5IjpbMTcxODUxMzYyMSwxMDgyNjg0MzY2LC0xND
-QxNTU0NTY3NSwtMTk3MTE5NTA4OCwtMzQ1MzQzNTVdfQ==
+E1NTQ1Njc1LC0xOTcxMTk1MDg4LC0zNDUzNDM1NV19
 -->